-Learn how to calculate the angles of lattice beams, based on a Plane, and export them as a text file for further processing.
+Learn how to calculate the angles of lattice beams, based on a plane, and export them as a text file for further processing.

 1. Add a Filter Beams by Angle block

 2. Right-click on the block and select 'Export block' and save the block to your computer.
-This saves the Toolkit as a nTop file that you can open up and see what blocks it is made of.
+This saves the block as a nTop file that you can open up and see what blocks it is made of.

 3. Open the Filter Beams by Angle nTop file that you just saved

-4. Edit the Filter Beams by Angle file
+4. Edit the Filter Beams by Angle file:

 - In the input section, delete the Condition and the Angle